WBEN (AM): 1940s

-In 1941, WBEN moved to its current frequency of 930 kHz as a result of the North American Regional Broadcasting Agreement (NARBA) reassignments.
-The station also relocated its transmitter to Grand Island at this time, increasing full-time power to its current 5,000 watts.
+In 1941, WBEN moved to 930 kHz as a result of the North American Regional Broadcasting Agreement (NARBA) reassignments.
+The station also relocated its transmitter to Grand Island at this time, increasing full-time power to 5,000 watts.
 The Grand Island transmitter and two towers are still in use today.

 Buffalo, in general, and WBEN in particular, was an incubator of national radio and television talent.
 In the early 1940s, WBEN's morning host was comedian and future national late-night television star Jack Paar (he left the station when drafted into the military in 1943 during World War II and opted not to return to Buffalo after the war).
 Paar's place was taken by Clint Buehlman, who was recruited from competing station WGR.
 Buehlman remained for 34 years until retiring in 1977.

 WBEN was also the station where longtime national commercial spokesman Ed Reimers launched his career, In 1946, WBEN was one of the first radio stations in the United States to launch an FM radio station, which originally was located at 106.5 MHz on the dial.
-In May 1948, it launched what would become WIVB, the first television station in Buffalo and the second in Upstate New York, following WRGB in Schenectady/Albany.
+In May 1948, it launched WBEN-TV (channel 4), the first television station in Buffalo and the second in Upstate New York, following WRGB in Schenectady–Albany.
 The original WBEN-FM would later move to 102.5, increase its signal strength to 110 kilowatts to become the most powerful FM station in New York State, and eventually become WBKV.